DataDog/datadog-agent/docs/dev/deprecated_architectures.md

 - Removes the windows 32 bits logic in `omnibus/config`.
 - Removes the Golang install for 32-bit Windows in the `devenv/scripts/Install-DevEnv.ps1` script.

-We also removed the tooling arguments for invoke tasks in [#21240](https://github.com/DataDog/datadog-agent/pull/21240).
+Datadog also removed the tooling arguments for invoke tasks in [#21240](https://github.com/DataDog/datadog-agent/pull/21240).